JimmyVV/httplive/README.md

 ## Contact

-If you are interested in MSE and live stream playback,
+If you are interested in MSE and live stream playback, you can scan the QR_code and join us.

 ## Contributor